2023 GenCyber Program

 The GenCyber program covered various aspects of cybersecurity, informing participants about privacy, security and safe online behavior.
 Participants were introduced to cyber ethics and engaged in hands-on sessions to tackle realistic data security problems.

 - Student Program (Students in Grades 6 to 10)

 - Advanced Student Program (Students in Grades 9 to 12)

 - Teacher Program (for teachers of grades 3 – 12)

 - Networking fundamentals

 The GenCyber program provides summer cybersecurity camp experiences for students and teachers at the K-12 level.
 The goals of the program are to help all students understand correct and safe online behavior, increase interest in cybersecurity careers and increase diversity in the cybersecurity workforce in the U.S., and improve teaching methods for delivering cybersecurity content in K-12 computer science curricula.

 GenCyber's mission is to grow the number of students studying cybersecurity in the United States.
-The program includes summer camps across the nation designed for elementary, middle and high school students and teachers.
-The camps focus on engaging the learners with sound cybersecurity principles and teaching techniques.
+The program includes summer sessions across the nation designed for elementary, middle and high school students and teachers.
+The program focuses on engaging the learners with sound cybersecurity principles and teaching techniques.

-GenCyber camps are open to all student and teacher participants at no cost.
+The GenCyber program is open to all student and teacher participants at no cost.
 Funding is provided jointly by the NSA and the NSF.